Modern C++ - Smart pointers

 conveys transferrable ownership which is unhelpful if ownership isn't being transferred.

-Smart Pointer and the raw pointers
+Smart Pointers and the raw pointers

 The stored pointer points to the object managed by the unique_ptr